AntiCompositeNumber/iNaturalistReviewer/README.md

 If the bot determines that the image is under a non-free license on iNaturalist, it will add `{{copyvio|Bot license review NOT PASSED: iNaturalist author is using <review_license>` to the top of the file and set `|status=fail` with the author, source url, review date, reviewer, and review license parameters.

+### |reason= parameter
+The bot will add a `|reason=` parameter when it tags files.
+This parameter is not read by the template, and exists mostly for debugging.
+- `url`: No iNaturalist /photos/ or /observations/ URL was found on the file page.
+- `nodata`: No data was recieved from the iNaturalist API.
+This usually indicates a problem with how the API is called, not the API itself.
+- `notmatching`: No photo on iNaturalist was found that matched the Commons file.
+That usually means the Commons file has been modified or the URL is wrong.
+- `sha1`: The Commons file was matched to an iNaturalist photo using a SHA-1 hash.
+Errors with this reason typically indicate a problem comparing the licenses.
+- `ssim`: The Commons file was matched to an iNaturalist photo based on an SSIM score.
+That score will be included in the reason.